omarkhairy21/gatsby-portfolio/src/posts/gatsby.md

 ---
-title: "How To Write Better SQL"
+title: "How To Write Better SQL 2"
 date: "2019-010-04"
 ---